spesmilo/electrum-protocol/docs/protocol-methods.rst

 Besides keeping the TCP connection alive, this can also be used to obfuscate traffic patterns.

+This method can be sent either as a JSON-RPC "Request" or as a JSON-RPC "Notification".
+If sent as a notification, the receiver is expected not to respond.
+This is useful to mimic the traffic pattern of a "useful" notification.

+Unlike with other methods, these notifications are not sent as a consequence of prior subscriptions.
+We simply abuse the JSON-RPC "Notification" mechanism to allow sending an "unrequested" message that does not warrant a response.

-  **Note** This method is special, in that it is symmetric: both the client and the server are allowed to send it, and both MUST support receiving it and responding to it.
+  **Note** This method is special, in that it is symmetric: both the client and the server are allowed to send it (both as a request and as a notification), and both MUST support receiving it and responding to it.

 **Signature**